Trigger one pipeline after another

 Select YAML, Get sources, and view the Default branch for manual and scheduled builds setting.
 If you change it, choose Save or Save & queue to save the change.

-When you specify both CI triggers and pipeline triggers, you can expect new runs to be started every time (a) an update is made to the repository and (b) a run of the upstream pipeline is completed.
-Consider an example of a pipeline
+When you specify both CI triggers and pipeline triggers in your pipeline, you can expect new runs to be started every time a push is made that matches the filters the CI trigger, and a run of the source pipeline is completed that matches the filters of the pipeline completion trigger.

 - A new run of